Chayanon-Pond/seat-master/README.md

 - Backend: NestJS + TypeScript.
 The server connects to PostgreSQL using a `DATABASE_URL` environment variable (see `server/src/lib/database`).
 - The frontend calls the backend API; the default backend URL is `http://localhost:5000` and can be overridden with `NEXT_PUBLIC_API_URL` (preferred) or `NEXT_PUBLIC_BACKEND_URL`.

+## Deployed Website

+-You can check the project at : https://seat-master.vercel.app/admin/dashboard

 ## Demo

 <img src="client/public/Demo.png" alt="Demo screenshot" style="max-width:50%; height:50%; object-fit:contain;" />